 Today is an prime example of what a cloudy day with rain in the forecast can provide to 2 travelers who are determined to have a fabulous time.

-Shirley and I got dressed for rain although the forecast said that it would not really rain until 2:00, Although we could could not see the tops of the mountains, we headed off through Mürren and took a photo of two cute statues.
+Shirley and I got dressed for rain even though the forecast said that it would not really rain until 2:00.
+Although we could not see the tops of the mountains, we headed off through Mürren and took a photo of two cute statues.

 At the end of town we found the trail to Gimmelwald.
 The first part of the hike was on a asphalt but very pleasant.